ibm-cloud-docs/hs-crypto/HSM-intro.md

 {:external: target="_blank" .external}
 {:term: .term}

-# Cloud HSM and EP11 over gRPC
+# Introducing cloud HSM and EP11 over gRPC
 {: #HSM-overview}

 Hardware security module (HSM) is a physical device that safeguards and manages digital keys for strong authentication and provides crypto-processing.
 HSMs protect the cryptographic infrastructure by securely managing, storing, and protecting cryptographic keys inside a tamper-resistant device.